amitfin/patch/README.md

       patch: /share/fileserver/pysiaalarm/patch/data
 ```

-`delay` is an optional parameter, with a default of 300 seconds (5 minutes).
+`delay` is an optional integer parameter, with a default of 300 (seconds, which is 5 minutes).
 This is the delay between the startup time of the integration and when it applies the patches.

-If a patch was applied (to one file or more) the integration initiates a restart of Home Assistant (Core).
+`restart` is an optional boolean parameter, with a default of `true`.
+If a patch was applied (to one file or more) and this parameter is `true` the integration initiates a restart of Home Assistant (Core).
 This should happen only once since the next time (after the restart) there should be no further patches.

 `files` is a list of patches to apply.
 Each item on the list has the following properties (all are mandatory):